ibexa/documentation-developer/docs/api/public_php_api.md

 $result = $searchService->findContent( $query );
 ```

 A `ParentLocationId` criterion limits the search to the children of location 2.
-An array of `ContentTypeId` Criteria to limit the search to Content of ContentType's with id 1 or 2 grouped in a `LogicalOr` operator.
+An array of `ContentTypeId` Criteria to limit the search to Content of Content Type's with ID 1 or 2 grouped in a `LogicalOr` operator.
 Those two criteria are grouped with a `LogicalAnd` operator.
 As always the query is executed as before, with `SearchService::findContent()`.

 Change the location filter to use the Subtree criterion filter as shown in the advanced search example above.